thxmike/project/client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Additional Notes

+Angular Material have been added

+## Development Debugging

+Attempted to use the edge and chrome debuggers but had challenges with the browsers launching.
+I have not had this issue in previous projects.
+You may have better luck.
+Run ```ng build``` and went directly to http://localhost:4200 for checking functionality and used console.log